Higher-order homogenised riblet boundary conditions: 2D Laplace equation

 But $\sum_{n=i}^N \eps^{n} \phi_{n-i} =\eps^i\sum_{n=0}^{N-i} \eps^{n} \phi_{n} = \eps^i\phi+\text{O}(\eps^{N+1})$, and therefore, within an error $\text{O}(\eps^{N+1})$, \be \phi(y,0)=\sum_{i=1}^N \eps^i h_i \de{^{i}\phi}{y^{i-1}\partial z} +\text{O}(\eps^{N+1}) , \ee{outer_N_slip-len} or, in dimensional form, \be \phi^*(y^*,0)=\sum_{i=1}^N s^{*i} h_i \de{^{i}\phi^*}{y^{*i-1}\partial z^*} +\text{O}(\eps^{N+1}) . \ee{outer_N_slip-len_dim}

-Just as \eqref{sliplength} was at first order, this single implicit $N^{th}$-order boundary condition is free of any reference to the outer series expansion, and may be preferred to \eqref{outer_n_bc_h} for computational purposes.
-One can also observe that if the wall shape $Z=F(Y)$ happens to be left-right symmetric, \textit{i.e.} invariant under the transformation $Y\leftarrow -Y$, only even $y$-derivatives have the same symmetry.
-Odd $y$-derivatives are forbidden to appear in \eqref{outer_n_bc_h}--\eqref{outer_N_slip-len_dim}, and the corresponding higher-order protrusion heights must automatically come out as zero.
-Notice that this does not imply that the corresponding inner solutions are zero, only that they shall have the appropriate symmetry.
-For instance, when riblets are symmetric $\overline{\Phi_{21}}$ of \eqref{eq_200} is an odd function of $Y$, because so is $\overline{\Phi_{11}}_{,Y}$, and its mean value, which when $Z\rightarrow\infty$ provides $h_2$, must be zero.
+Just as \eqref{sliplength} was at first order, this single implicit $N^\text{th}$-order boundary condition is free of any reference to the outer series expansion, and may be preferred to \eqref{outer_n_bc_h} for computational purposes.
+One can also observe that if the wall shape $Z=F(Y)$ happens to be left-right symmetric, \textit{i.e.} invariant under the mirror transformation $Y\leftarrow -Y$, only even $y$-derivatives have the same symmetry and are allowed in \eqref{outer_n_bc_h}--\eqref{outer_N_slip-len_dim}.
+Odd $y$-derivatives are forbidden by symmetry, and the corresponding higher-order protrusion coefficients must automatically come out as zero.
+Notice that this does not imply that the corresponding inner solutions are zero, only that they shall have the appropriate symmetry for these coefficients to vanish.
+For instance, when riblets are mirror symmetric, $\overline{\Phi_{21}}$ of \eqref{eq_200} is an odd function of $Y$, because so is $\overline{\Phi_{11}}_{,Y}$, and thus its mean value, which when $Z\rightarrow\infty$ provides $h_2$, is zero.